-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Maya Angelou Public Charter School as of June 30, 2015 and 2014, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Maya Angelou Public Charter School as of June 30, 2016 and 2015, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Other Reporting Required by Government Auditing Standards
+Other Reporting Required by Government Auditing Standard

-In accordance with Government Auditing Standards, we have also issued our reports dated November 24, 2015, and October 31, 2014, on our consideration of the School's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-Those reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering the School's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our reports dated November 22, 2016, and November 24, 2015, on our consideration of the School's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of these reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+These reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering the School's internal control over financial reporting and compliance.